krzliszka/garmin-export/README.md

 # garmin-export

-Export data from Garmin Connect in .csv format
+Export data from Garmin Connect in .csv format.